go-gorm/playground/README.md

 ### Usage

-Modify [https://github.com/go-gorm/playground/blob/master/main_test.go](https://github.com/go-gorm/playground/blob/master/main_test.go) and create pull report, your code will be run automatically with Github Action
+Modify [https://github.com/go-gorm/playground/blob/master/main_test.go](https://github.com/go-gorm/playground/blob/master/main_test.go) and create pull report, your code will runs with sqlite, mysql, postgres and sqlserver with the help of Github Action

 If you encounter a bug in GORM, please report it at [https://github.com/go-gorm/gorm/issues](https://github.com/go-gorm/gorm/issues) with the PlayGround Pull Request's link